 Placement: a period of approved work experience or study in a host organisation or institution approved by the University for this purpose.
 Placement credit does not have a level.
-An unassessed placement does not attract credit requirements for a programme or award
+An unassessed placement does not attract credit

 Programme: the prescribed curriculum and credit requirements leading to a named award.
 Used interchangeably with award route